 4 Extensions to Classic Ladakh Road trip

-These extensions are possible if you have additional time and willing to rough it out on the roads.
+These extensions are possible to your 7 days Ladakh trip itinerary if you have additional time and willing to rough it out on the roads.
 These are basically for hard-core road trippers.

 Extension 1 – Diskit/Hunder – Turtuk – Diskit/Hunder

 - We strongly suggest you to do this which will also get a chance to see last Indian village – Thanng – and also the India – Pakistan border.